aaronphillips7493/CLAW/README.md

 	"chloro_assembly/reference/{file_name}\_single.fasta"

-2. Run your samples through {The Workflow}.
+2. Run your samples through CLAW.

 	a) modify "config.yml":

 		i) NCBI_reference_accession = change this to the NCBI accession number for the reference chloroplast genome of interest.
 Default = NC_008155.1 (O. sativa).
 If outside network access is problematic, run downloadReference.sh to download the reference genome.
 Alternatively, download your reference genome of interest manually and save it into the directory "chloro_assembly/reference/{file_name}\_single.fasta".
-Make sure to change this parameter even if you do not use {The Workflow} to download the reference genome.
+Make sure to change this parameter even if you do not use CLAW to download the reference genome.

 		ii) my_Email = provide an email address.
 Neccessary for the automated download of genomes from NCBI - prevents system abuse.

 		iii) fast_file = declare whether your read file is in FASTA ("fasta"/"fasta.gz") or FASTQ ("fastq"/"fastq.gz") format.

-		iv) randseed = you can supply a seed (integer) here if you wish to re-run read extraction the same way with each redo, or leave this blank to let {The Workflow} randomly generate a seed each time it is run.
+		iv) randseed = you can supply a seed (integer) here if you wish to re-run read extraction the same way with each redo, or leave this blank to let CLAW randomly generate a seed each time it is run.
 Change this parameter if assembly fails, and re-run random read subsampling.

-		v) numberReads = declare the max. number of reads {The Workflow} will subsample.
+		v) numberReads = declare the max. number of reads CLAW will subsample.
 Change value if assembly fails or to increase or decrease genome coverage.
 Default = 3000.

 		vi) readMinLength = declare the smallest read to be used in the assembly.
 Default = 5000 bp.